plastilinn/docs/pages/sections/Naming.md

 ### 🔑#key Naming - Negative Connotations

 💰rating: 10

 Both phonetically and in writing, does it resemble any word that has negative connotations in any language?

 **💭 Questions**

-💭 #question Does the name have any negative connotations in any language?
+Does the name have any negative connotations in any language?

 **🚨 Risks**

 🚨Negative Connotations
 Resemblance to words with negative connotations can impact brand perception and reputation.

 🚨mitigation strategy
 Evaluate if the chosen name resembles any word with negative connotations in any language.

 🚨contingency strategy
 Choose a name that does not have negative connotations in any language to maintain a positive brand image.